Casualplayer41/QoL-scripts/README.md

+# Credits to yield and nameless admin
-# QoL-scripts
+QoL-scripts
-# Rejoin the current server
+Rejoin the current server
-# Hop to smallest server
+Hop to smallest server